Aha43/Hit/README.new.md

 ```
 What to notice in the above example code:
 * An static instance of the type `UnitTestsSpace` is created.
 It uses reflection to find test implementation classes, configuration classes and read attribute information to build an internal structure of the unit tests realized so we can run them by invoking it's `RunUnitTestAsync` methods.
+* Using Xunit's `Theory` and `InlineData` attributes only one Xunit test method is needed.
+* We see here the multi dimensional aspect of Hit:
+    * We must provide at least one unit test and one system configures to have unit tests to run.
+If we have one system configured the space of unit tests is one dimensional and the method `UnitTestSpace.RunUnitTest(string)` can be used to run a test.
+    * If more than one system is configured (the case of the example here) the space of unit tests are two dimensional and the method `UnitTestSpace.RunUnitTest(string, string)` can be used to run a test.
+    * There is also a third dimension we can add called *layer* that is out of scope of this *getting started* introduction: See the wiki article [Configuring Systems To Run Unit Tests On](https://github.com/Aha43/Hit/wiki/Configuring-Systems-To-Run-Unit-Tests-On) for details on this.
+If *layers* been used to create a three dimensional unit test space the method `UnitTestSpace.RunUnitTest(string, string, string)` can be used to run a test.